backdrop-contrib/porterstemmer/README.txt

 Due to the way output is displayed in SimpleTest, you may run into browser timeout or memory issues if you try to run all 16 of the "Stemming output" tests during the same test run.

+Tests are provided both for the internal algorithm and the PECL library.